hojat912/LSW_Test/README.md

 This is my first experience in making top down games and I have only used the knowledge of my previous works.
 And I can learn about the tricks of making this style of game.
+I will be very grateful to anyone who helps me to improve this game

 You can download PC_Export.rar For PC